PJ-Resp3ct/UPAT/README.md

 # UPAT
 UPAT (Ultimate Password Awareness Toolkit) is a toolkit to assess passwords strength through local attacks, you can run dictionary attacks, brute-force/mask attacks, analyze wordlists or create new ones, and generate strong passwords.

+Disclaimer
+This tool is developed for academic purposes only, in an effort to promote situational awareness.
+The tool shall not be used without proper authorization from the organization/individuals under testing.
+We hold no responsibility for any misuse of the tool.

+Usage
 A user-friendly interface allows to run through all steps and display the tools results.

 Pre-requisites: